UCLA Orofacial Pain & Dysfunction Residency

 The UCLA Orofacial Pain and Dysfunction Postgraduate Training Program is a postgraduate certificate program renowned for providing hands-on experience in treating headache, neuropathic pain disorders, TMJ disorders, and obstructive sleep apnea.
 Heavy emphasis is placed on learning a medical model for assessing and treating patients, including developing competencies in neurological, stomatognathic, myofascial, and psychological assessment of patients.

-Clinical experience is hands-on following an initial on-boarding (training) period.
-Initially, more TMD patients will be assigned, and then the patient assignments will be expanded to more chronic pain profiles.
-The UCLA program gives treatment experience involving the whole spectrum of orofacial pain conditions as well as traditional temporomandibular disorders rather than simply screening, diagnosing, and referring for treatment.
+Clinic experience is hands-on following an observational, probationary period that depends on demonstrating competency.
+The number of patients seen by resident trainees will depend on many variables to be determined by the clinic director and staff.
+Initially, more TMD patients with symptoms of arthralgia and myofascial pain may be assigned, and then the patient assignments may be expanded to more chronic pain profiles.
+The UCLA program gives treatment experience of the whole spectrum of orofacial pain conditions rather than limitation to screening, diagnosis, and referral for treatment.

 Program Information